Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 {% endnavtab %}
 {% endnavtabs %}

-With these components deployed we can now move on to deploying Kiali itself:
+We can now move on to deploying Kiali itself:

 {% navtabs %}
 {% navtab Command %}